Interview By Nissie-Grace

 Well, that’s a long story going all the way back to 2016.
 When I started my blog, it was because I couldn’t find much information online about some of my favourite artists.
 The ones I did find were gossip, so I thought why not interview them and get them to tell their own stories.
 The aim of the interviews is to inspire and empower others to follow the dreams.

 Initially the blog was called Zimbo Son as it was a way of paying homage to being a Zimbabwean son.
 Then, October 2018 it was time to renew my domain name, but I was considering changing it.
 I had just started university where I met my mentor, Dr Phil (not the one you are thinking) who helped me to come up with a new name and finding a new website to host my blog.
-I had a list of names, but in the end Inua won.
-I liked its meaning, which is ‘to elevate’ in Swahili.
+There was a list of names, but in the end Inua won, I liked its meaning, which is ‘to elevate’ in Swahili.

 How do you select your interviewees?